Barcroft–South Fairlington Line: Service changes

-June 2012 changes

-Starting on June 17, 2012, WMATA added more peak service between the neighborhood of Barcroft and Ballston Station.
+On June 17, 2012, WMATA added more peak service between the neighborhood of Barcroft and Ballston Station.
 This additional service leads to the reincarnation of route 22B.
 The new 22B runs as a loop around the neighborhood of Barcroft via South George Mason Drive, and ends at the intersection of South Four Mile Run Drive, and Columbia Pike, where the 16Y (Columbia Pike–Farragut Square Line) ends.

-June 2015 changes

-Starting on June 21, 2015, WMATA added Sunday service on the 22A.
+On June 21, 2015, WMATA added Sunday service on the 22A.
 This route evolved from weekday service to daily service.
 Alongside with these changes, the 22 line added more service through the neighborhood of Parkfairfax in Alexandria Virginia, and the Alexandria Campus of Northern Virginia Community College.
 By the addition of this service, it led to the elimination of routes 25A, 25C, 25D, & 25E from the Ballston–Bradlee–Pentagon Line.
 The service changes also added more service, by bringing back routes 22C & 22F.
 The 22A reduced service, by operating only on off peak hours and weekends.
 As a result, the 22A route replaced the 25E route.
 The new 22C service follows the same route as the 22A, but only operates during peak hours, and does not serve Parkfairfax.
 As a result, the 22C route replaced the 25A route.
 The new 22F route is the only route in the line, where it does not serve north of Fairlington.
 The 22F serves on an hourly peak schedule, morning rush hours to Pentagon Station, and afternoon rush hours to Northern Virginia Community College Alexandria.
 The 22F does not serve Shirlington Station, where the 25D served, nor Parkfairfax.
 As a result, the 22F replaced the 25C and 25D.

-June 2018 changes

 On June 24, 2018, WMATA eliminated Route 22B, leaving 22A, 22C, and 22F the remaining routes of the line.
 In addition, the 22A began to operate via Pentagon City before heading to Pentagon Station.
 This brings more bus service to Pentagon City as routes 16G and 16H from the Columbia Pike–Pentagon City Line and Arlington Transit routes 42, 74, 84 and 87 also serves the station.
 On December 17, 2018, Arlington Transit began to add Route 72 to bring more service between Ballston and Shirlington.
 ART 72 absorbed the remaining portion of WMATA's route 22B and reinstated service on N. Glebe Rd, north of Old Dominion Drive, which was part of the Walker Chapel–Pentagon Line in the 1980s.

-2020 Proposed Changes

 During WMATAs 2021 Fiscal Year budget, it was proposed to discontinue route 22A and 22C being replaced by route 22F and ART Route 72.
 Route 22A was suffering from low ridership and 22C was a redundant route to the 22F and ART Route 72 between Shirlington and Ballston.
 However WMATA later backed out the elimination of the 22A and the 22C on April 2, 2020.